mxwllstn/mapbox-embed-vue/README.md

 # mapbox-embed-vue
-Vue component that embeds a mapbox map with a marker
+Vue component for using mapbox

 ## Usage